Diploma Thesis Projects 2025-2026

-1. JVM: Dynamic Analysis
+1. JVM: Static Analysis

-2. JVM: Add support for secret bytecode
+3. JVM: Add support for secret bytecode

 The goal of this project is to change the JVM JIT compiler to keep the bytecode secret from external attackers for as long as possible during the program execution.
 Work involves understanding and modifying the deoptimization path and stack rewriting part of OpenJDK.